mvolkmann/blog/src/recommend-practices.md

 ## Pull Requests

+Before creating a pull request, verify that linting, code formatting, unit tests, and end-to-end tests all run cleanly.
+Consider creating an npm script that runs all of these.

 After creating a pull request and before requesting reviewers, examine all the code changes.
 In GitHub, click the "Files changed" tab and scroll through all the changes.